Sihlejosias/NewPass/README.md

 #### For the first time use run
         python setup.py

-With setup.py you will be required to setup a master password and the initial setup. then it will run main.py automatically.
+With setup.py you will be required to set up a master password and the initial set up. then it will run main.py automatically.

 #### Therefore, run to add, delete and modify